Chapel of St. Mary the Virgin

-The Chapel of St. Mary the Virgin is an Gothic Revival-styled church completed in 1866 near Nashotah, Wisconsin - part of the Episcopal Nashotah House seminary.
+The Chapel of St. Mary the Virgin is a Gothic Revival-styled church completed in 1866 near Nashotah, Wisconsin - part of the Episcopal Nashotah House seminary.
 The chapel's design has been attributed to James Douglas and Richard Upjohn.
 On February 23, 1972, it was added to the National Register of Historic Places for its significance in architecture and religion.